BAA asks airlines to cut passengers as strike looms

-BAA, owned by Spanish infrastructure group Ferrovial (FER.MC), on Friday warned of significant disruption to passengers arriving at Heathrow next Wednesday with delays that could last up to 12 hours.
+BAA, owned by Spanish infrastructure group Ferrovial , on Friday warned of significant disruption to passengers arriving at Heathrow next Wednesday with delays that could last up to 12 hours.

 "We will plan for a normal flight schedule, but we are requesting all carriers to reduce load factors on each international flight arriving into Heathrow on November 30 to 50 percent of normal levels," Normand Boivin, Heathrow's chief operating officer said in a letter sent to Heathrow's largest airlines.